Index to Dr. Kim Scipes' Web Pages

 April 20, 2007: Dr. Kim Scipes was named the "Outstanding Full-time Teacher" for the College of Liberal Arts at Purdue University North Central (PNC) for the 2006-2007 academic year!

-Dr. Scipes supports Vince Emanuele's new radio program "Veterans Unplugged" from Michigan City, Indiana, USA, initially for US military veterans, but which has expanded to include interviews with some of the most interesting, and critical thinkers in the US (and, lately, including people from around the world); www.veteransunplugged.com.
+Dr. Scipes supports Vince Emanuele's radio program "Veterans Unplugged" from Michigan City, Indiana, USA, initially for US military veterans, but which has expanded to include interviews with some of the most interesting, and critical thinkers in the US (and, lately, including people from around the world): www.veteransunplugged.com.
 Interviews are archived and can be listened to by anyone at http://veteransunplugged.com/theshow/archive.
-The live show is from 5-7 pm Central (Chicago) time, every Sunday, and can be heard live over www.wimsradio.com.
+(As of September 2013, the format of the radio station was changed and Emanuele's program was dicontinued--but the web site lives on!)

 To directly reach Dr. Scipes by e-mail: firstname.lastname@example.org.